coder-royswarnajit/Poke-Summarizer/README.md

 ### Short-term (1-3 months):
 - Optimize mobile responsiveness
-- Expand to 10+ more languages
+- Expand to 10+ more languages, especially Indian regional languages
+- News API key update, so that it work in deployment purposes and not just for develpoers purposes
 - News categorization improvements
 - Launch public API access
 - Allow customizations (summary tone, length)